xcp-ng/xcp-ng-org/docs/mirrors.md

 Note: rsync access will be unlocked for your host after your application, see below.

+### Extra steps for mirrors using Let's Encrypt certificates

+On September 30 2021, a root certificate used by Let's Encrypt, *IdentTrust DST Root CA X3*, expired.
+That was planned, and of course another root certificate is now used instead by Let's Encrypt, so in most situations this is transparent.

+#### How it affects XCP-ng

+We discovered that the version of openssl that is present in our installer does not handle the situation very well.
+The Let's Encrypt certificates can be validated following several different chains of trust - one of which is not valid anymore - and openssl 1.0.2 rejects the certificate if one of the chains contains an expired certificate, rather than trying another - valid - chain.

+Fortunately, this doesn't affect yum, so hosts can still update from mirrors that have such a certificate.

+But it does affect netinstalls, because the installer checks the mirrors before it would installs the packages with yum, and that check fails.
+So users would get the following error message when our mirror manager would redirect to one such mirror: "A base installation repository was not found at that location".

+#### How to solve it

+We will release updated installer images that fix this issue (or may already have when you read this), but this won't be enough anyway: users may still use the previous installation images to do a network installation.
+So we need to also fix it at the mirror level.

+Thankfully, there is a way to workaround the issue at the mirror level:
+- Update certbot to at least 1.12.0
+- Edit the configuration file at /etc/letsencrypt/renewal/
+- Append "preferred_chain = ISRG Root X1" to the end of the [renewalparams] section.
+- Run "certbot renew --force-renewal"

+Unless there are valid concerns with this approach, we ask that every mirror that relies on Let's Encrypt for their certificates apply this workaround.

 ### Send your application

 Send an e-mail to mirrors (AT) xcp-ng [DOT] org, following the example below: